awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. For **Volume Type**, choose a volume type\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.

-1. For **Size \(GiB\)**, type the size of the volume\.
+1. For **Size**, enter the size of the volume, in GiB\.
 For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.

-1. With a Provisioned IOPS SSD volume, for **IOPS**, type the maximum number of input/output operations per second \(IOPS\) that the volume should support\.
+1. For **IOPS**, enter the maximum number of input/output operations per second \(IOPS\) that the volume should provide\.
+You can specify IOPS only for `gp3`, `io1`, and `io2` volumes\.

+1. For **Throughput**, enter the throughput that the volume should provide, in MiB/s\.
+You can specify throughput only for `gp3` volumes\.

 1. For **Availability Zone**, choose the Availability Zone in which to create the volume\.
-EBS volumes can only be attached to EC2 instances within the same Availability Zone\.
+An EBS volume must be attached to an EC2 instance that is in the same Availability Zone as the volume\.

 1. \(Optional\) If the instance type supports EBS encryption and you want to encrypt the volume, select **Encrypt this volume** and choose a CMK\.
 If encryption by default is enabled in this Region, EBS encryption is enabled and the default CMK for EBS encryption is chosen\.
 You can choose a different CMK from **Master Key** or paste the full ARN of any key that you can access\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.